Voluntary Departure as Relief from Removal

 The second kind is called voluntary departure by stipulation.
 This is available if the foreign national and the Department of Homeland Security have agreed to it before a final hearing has been completed.

-The third kind is post-conclusion voluntary departure.
-This is available after the removal hearing if the foreign national meets all meets the following criteria:
+The third kind is a post-conclusion voluntary departure.
+This is available after the removal hearing if the foreign national meets all meet the following criteria:

 - Has been inside the United States for one year before the Notice to Appear was served;